Senior Citizens Partylist: 2013

 In the 2013 election, the party was disqualified by the Commission on Elections, after the Supreme Court ruled that the party-list election no longer be restricted to marginalized groups.
 The party was still included in the ballot, as they were disqualified after the ballots were printed.
 The party finished with more than 2% of the vote, and would have won seats if it was not disqualified.
 The Supreme Court later ordered the commission to proclaim the party winners in the election.
 The commission was not able to proclaim the party as winners, however, since there were two sets of lists of nominees submitted by the party.
 One list had Godofredo Arquiza and Milagros Magsaysay as its top two nominees, while the other had Francisco Datol Jr. and Amelia Olegario.
 By 2014, the party sought relief from the Supreme Court as they still were not able to take their seats.
 The commission offered a compromise whereby Arquiza and Datol were to be seated, but both nominees refused.

-By the time the 2016 election were held, no nominees from the party had been seated in the 16th Congress.
+By the time the 2016 election was held, no nominees from the party had been seated in the 16th Congress.